 - University for Development Studies

-Additionally, the country has attracted private investment and school development.
-In recent years, several new universities have developed, all of which are private institutions.
-These include;
+Furthermore the nation has attracted private investment and school growth.
+Several new universities have grown in recent years, all of which are private institutions.

 - Ghana Telecom University Colleges